ITVRoC/espeleo_vrep_simulation/README.md

 ## V-REP

-- The models are natively compatible with V-REP 3.5.0 (rev.6)(serialization version 21).
+- The models are natively compatible with V-REP 3.6.1 (rev. 1).
+Retrocompatibility may work, but is not officially supported.
 - You can find how to install V-REP and configure the ROS interface in  [our wiki](https://github.com/ITVRoC/general-wiki/wiki).

 ## Configuring this package